James Park (entrepreneur): Early life

 He attended high school at the all-boys University School in Cleveland, Ohio.
 His parents, who emigrated from South Korea, owned a wig shop in downtown Cleveland, among other shops, such as an ice cream parlor, a fish market, a dry-cleaning business, and a clothing store.
 Park spent a lot of time in his parents' shops and even sold products for them, and his own work ethic was influenced by their example.

 He studied computer science as an undergraduate at Harvard College but dropped out his junior year to pursue his own business.
 Before creating the company that would become Fitbit, Park created a startup B2B infrastructure software firm called Epesi Technologies, which is now defunct.
 Park considers Epesi Technologies his "greatest failure" and described the experience as "particularly painful".

-Park met Eric Friedman (a computer science Yale graduate) at Epsei, but after the dot-com bubble burst in 2000 and Epesi closed its doors, both Park and Friedman went to work as engineers for a company called Dun & Bradstreet.
+Park met Eric Friedman (a computer science Yale graduate) at Epesi, but after the dot-com bubble burst in 2000 and Epesi closed its doors, both Park and Friedman went to work as engineers for a company called Dun & Bradstreet.